andraugust/andraugust.github.io/quantum-3.md

 $$

 This PDE can be simplified by recalling that the solution is the sum of energy eigenvectors multiplied by the time-dependant factor $$\exp(-iE_it/\hbar)$$.
-So the first step is to find the eigenvectors and eigenvalues of
+So the first step is finding the eigenvectors and eigenvalues of

 $$